Reformer Pilates is very different to ‘Pilates on the Mat’ and I see many clients who try the Reformer and never go back.

 If you have never used a Pilates machine before its important that initially you have an induction to ‘get to know’ the machine [its not as intimidating as it may look!].
 Its also great if you have done Mat Pilates before or at least, have an initial foundation in Pilates work and the key principles involved.
 These will always be taught to you during each class anyway, but having a background is really helpful!

-If you’d like to give the Reformer a try contact us to arrange your HALF PRICE induction session now and if you would like any further information contact us directly.
+If you’d like to give the Reformer a try, contact us to arrange your induction session now.